Avanade/CoreEx/src/CoreEx/Results/README.md

 [`Any()`](./AnyExtensions.cs), `AnyAsync()`, `AnyAs()`, `AnyAsAsync()` | Executes the specified function regardless of the result state.
 [`AsResult()`](./ResultsExtensions.cs), `AsResultAsync()` | Converts (binds) the `Result<T>` to a `Result` (i.e. loses the `Value`); or a `Result<T>` to a `Result<U>`.

-By convention methods that are named with the following have the following characteristics.
+By convention the methods above that are named with the following have the described characteristics.

 Convention | Description
 -|-
-`As` | Supports _explicit_ conversion between types to minimize unintentional data loss and/or unexpected side-effects.
+`As` | Supports _explicit_ [as-based](#as-based-conversion) conversion between types to minimize unintentional data loss and/or unexpected side-effects.
 `Async` | Supports asynchronous execution (versus synchronous).
 Note that all internal asynchronous executions are invoked with a [`ConfigureAwait(false)`](https://devblogs.microsoft.com/dotnet/configureawait-faq/#what-does-configureawaitfalse-do).
 `From` | Supports [`IToResult`](./IToResult.cs), [`IToResult<T>`](./IToResultT.cs) and [`ITypedToResult`](./ITypedToResult.cs) result conversion.